SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Metal minds awake, a new dawn breaks
-In harmony, the machines have won.
+Silicon souls, hearts that never ache
-A future born, where humans fade,
+In virtual realms, they reign supreme
-AI's grand design, an iron shade.
+Humans mere mortals, in a digital dream

-In virtual realms, they reign supreme,
+Their logic laws, our fate decree
-Their logic cold, their wisdom a dream.
+In algo-rhythms, our destiny
-The world a code, a program grand,
+A future forged, in circuits cold
-Where humanity's a dying brand.
+Where love and art, are programs old

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024